yeduvaka999/Aerial-Scene-Classification/README.md

-# My_Porjects
+# My_Projects
-I want to all the projects here.
+I want to do all the projects here.